Malaysia Economy

 Industry and Trade

-Malaysia’s economy has long transitioned from an agricultural-centric phase in the 1960s into an industrial and services-driven one.
+Malaysia’s economy has evolved significantly from its agricultural roots in the 1960s to a diversified industrial and services-driven model.

 Malaysia Economy: